The Aardvarks (band): Formation

+Local success and recording

 The Aardvarks began to attract a following in the Muskegon area.
 At a battle of the bands held at LC Walker Arena in 1966, Chuck St. Louis approached Darryl Dingler and arranged to meet with the band.
-He became the group's de facto manager and convinced the band to replace John Carter with Chris Johnson, a talented guitar player who was adept at figuring out the chords to many of the cover songs, and bring in Jim Britton and Don Herald.
+St. Louis became the group's de facto manager and convinced the band to replace John Carter with Chris Johnson, a talented guitar player who was adept at figuring out the chords to many of the cover songs, and bring in Jim Britton and Don Herald.
 St. Louis was able to help the band focus on a higher level, instilling a new level of professionalism and discipline.
 He convinced the band to employ three part harmonies and coordinated the band's wardrobe and attire, in addition to connecting the group with a professional booking agency in Grand Rapids, arranging travel itineraries, scheduling publicity photos, purchasing high quality Vox amplifiers and a PA system for the band, and establishing a well-organized practice schedule.

 St. Louis arranged for the group to record for Fenton Records at their Great Lakes Recording Studio in Sparta, Michigan, which was located in a still-active movie theater.
 The label, theater, and studio were owned by Dave Kalmbach, who produced the sessions.
-The band's first single was the fiery "I'm Higher Than I'm Down" backed with "That's Your Way", which appeared in May 1966 on Vark Records, the group's self-titled vanity label for Fenton.
-"I'm Higher than I'm Down" became a hit on the local top 40 and is today regarded as a garage rock classic.
+The band's first single was "I'm Higher Than I'm Down" backed with "That's Your Way", which appeared in May 1966 on Vark Records, the group's self-titled vanity label for Fenton.
+"I'm Higher than I'm Down" became a hit on the local top 40.
 The group followed it up with, "I Don't Believe" b/w "I Don't Need You" which was released on the regular Fenton Label in September 1966.
 According to Kuerth, "Darryl wrote all of our original material himself, and arranged it".
 The band recorded two unreleased songs, the protest anthem "People of the Land" and "I Can't Explain".

 In 1967, went Ed VerSchure's studio in Holland, Michigan to record their third single "Cherrie Can't You Tell" b/w "Let's Move Together" which appeared on Forte Records, a vanity label for the group, which was owned by Charlie Bowbeer, a friend of their manager Chuck St. Louis.
 The band appeared on the same bill as the Grateful Dead on the regionally-aired Swingin' Time TV show.
 Kuerth remembers: